1001hadi/activeTasks-FE/README.md

     - display task with name, description, due date, status and assigned o(users)
     - display progress bar depend on status
   - task filter between status or priority

+- Create manage users page
+  - display all users
+    - display user on card
+    - display user's name, email, how may task they have.
+  - admin can remove user